VilnaCRM-Org/tests-template/README.md

 ## Documentation
 Start reading at the [GitHub wiki](https://github.com/VilnaCRM-Org/tests-template/wiki).
 If you're having trouble, head for [the troubleshooting guide](https://github.com/VilnaCRM-Org/tests-template/wiki/Troubleshooting) as it's frequently updated.

-You can generate complete API-level documentation by running `phpdoc` in the top-level folder, and documentation will appear in the `docs` folder, though you'll need to have [PHPDocumentor](http://www.phpdoc.org) installed.

 If the documentation doesn't cover what you need, search the [many questions on Stack Overflow](http://stackoverflow.com/questions/tagged/vilnacrm), and before you ask a question, [read the troubleshooting guide](https://github.com/VilnaCRM-Org/tests-template/wiki/Troubleshooting).